TypeScriptPlayground/console/README.md

-##
+## Final words
-I hope this little function will help you with your projects.
+I hope this little function will help you with your projects. 😜❤